cal-data-eng/notes/2-relational_algebra/primitives.md

 The relational algebra theory was popularized by Edgar F. Codd's 1970 work \[1] in defining the relational model, which formed the theoretical basis for relational databases and informed the concurrent development of relational database management systems (rDBMSes).

-We will introduce relational algebra in the context of **set** relational algebra (set RA).
-This means we assume that each relation has a **set** of attributes (unordered, no duplicates) and an unordered **set** of tuples (unordered, no duplicates).
+We introduce relational algebra in the context of set relational algebra (set RA).
+In this setting, a relation has a **set of attribute names** (unordered, no duplicates) and its instances are sets of tuples (unordered, no duplicates).
 At the conclusion of this chapter, we extend our discussion to **bag** RA and why operations on bags are generally preferred in rDBMSes.

 ## Primitive RA Operations

-Relational algebra (RA) has six primitive operators, upon which all other complex operators are formed:
+In classical set relational algebra, there are six primitive operators from which all other operators can be derived:

 1. Projection
 1. Selection